 For those planning to go out for a sit down meal in-between shows, or just going out for some drinks in town and not seeing any shows, make sure to book a table in advance to avoid disappointment during the festival.
 As the city is overcrowded with tourists, artists and locals, it does get really busy in most places, so it’s best to stay safe and pre-book any bars or restaurants.

-8. Watch street performances on the Royal Mile
+8. Watch the street performances on the Royal Mile

 While Royal Mile has been named the UK’s worst tourist trap, it does get quite exciting during the festival and deserves a spot on the ultimate Edinburgh Fringe guide.
 The street becomes a world-class stage, and musicians, magicians, acrobats and comedians come together to out on the very best shows for the crowds.
 It’s just as good as the paid events, so spending some time on the Royal Mile should be on each festival-goer’s list.